atallah-lab/neoplastic-evolution/README.md

 #### makeL1RankTable.r
 * Creates a .rda file containing the loci of retrotransposition-competent L1's in hg38 and their rankings.

-#### transduct_truncate.r
+#### process_L1s.r
-* Simulates truncation and transduction of L1 elements selected for retrotransposition based on ranking.
+* Function to simulate truncation and transduction of L1 elements selected for retrotransposition based on activity ranking.

 #### exchk.r
 * Example of function for checking whether a given breakpoint lies inside an exon